RiteshRana07/LLM_Based_Health_Aware_Product_Recommendation_System/README.md

    - If Camera Input is selected, a live image is captured.

 5. **Barcode Detection**
-   The application uses computer vision techniques (OpenCV + Pyzbar) to detect the barcode from the image.
+   The application uses computer vision techniques OpenCV to detect the barcode from the image.

 6. **Extract Barcode Number**
    Once detected, the numeric barcode value is extracted from the image.